albert9f/TFT-sleep-tracker/END_USER_README.md

 Opens the main window where you can see your current stats and settings.

 #### 📤 Send Now
-Manually trigger a summary upload to the Discord bot.
-This calculates yesterday's sleep and sends it right away (useful if you want to check your stats before 8:05 AM).
+Manually trigger a summary calculation and upload to Discord.
+This processes all completed days (yesterday and any missed days from the past week) and sends them right away—useful if you want to check your stats immediately rather than waiting for the next hourly sync.

 #### 🔄 Check for Updates
 Checks GitHub for new versions.
 If an update is available, it downloads and installs automatically.